 What is your shipping schedule?

 We typically ship Monday through Thursday every week.
 We make sure we ship in the most ideal conditions to ensure a safe arrival of your feeders.
-We reserve the right to maintain a “HOLD” on a package (when shipping USPS) when conditions are such that we feel it is unsafe to have them in a delivery vehicle.
+We reserve the right to maintain a “HOLD” on a package (when shipping USPS, Fedex or UPS) when conditions are such that we feel it is unsafe to have them in a delivery vehicle.
 We do reserve the right to suspend a shipment if we are certain conditions cannot be compensated for in packing.
 There are sometimes circumstances outside our control (with respect to natural disasters, drastic temperature changes, national holidays, and geographic location) that do happen.
-If this should ever affect your shipment, we will write you and update you accordingly.
+If this should ever affect your shipment, we will try and update you accordingly.